-27.5 Neglect: is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+- 27.5 Neglect: is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
-It may involve a parent or carer failing to provide adequate food, shelter and clothing, failing to protect a child from physical and emotional harm or danger, ensure adequate supervision (including the use of inadequate caregivers) or the failure to ensure access to appropriate medical care treatment.
+Once a child is borne, it may involve a parent/carer: - failing to provide adequate food, shelter and clothing. - failing to protect a child from physical and emotional harm or danger. - failing to ensure adequate supervision (including the use of inadequate caregivers). - failing to ensure access to appropriate medical care treatment.

 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.

-27.6 Child Sexual and Child Criminal Exploitation: All staff should be aware that child sexual and child criminal exploitation are forms of child abuse.

-27.7 Contextual Safeguarding.
+The following may be indicators of neglect (this is not designed to be used as a checklist):

+- Constant hunger. - Stealing, scavenging and/or hoarding food. - Frequent tiredness or listlessness. - Frequently dirty or unkempt. - Often poorly or inappropriately clad for the weather. - Poor school attendance or often late for school. - Poor concentration. - Affection or attention seeking behaviour. - Illnesses or injuries that are left untreated. - Failure to achieve developmental milestones, for example growth, weight. - Failure to develop intellectually or socially. - Responsibility for activity that is not age appropriate such as cooking, ironing, caring for siblings. - The child is regularly not collected or received from school. - The child is left at home alone or with inappropriate carers. - 27.6 Child Sexual and Child Criminal Exploitation: All staff should be aware that child sexual and child criminal exploitation are forms of child abuse. - 27.7 Contextual Safeguarding.
 Safeguarding incidents and/or behaviours can be associated with factors outside the Academy and/or can occur between children outside the Academy.
-All our staff, especially the Designated Safeguarding Lead (and or Deputies) will be considering the context within which such incidents and behaviours occur. contextual safeguarding, means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.

-27.8 All staff are aware of safeguarding issues and aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and sexting put children in danger.
+All our staff, especially the Designated Safeguarding Lead (and or Deputies) will be considering the context within which such incidents and behaviours occur. contextual safeguarding, means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare. - 27.8 All staff are aware of safeguarding issues and aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and sexting put children in danger.